Troy and Albany rocked by gun violence

-Capital region violence erupting Saturday night.
-We start in troy where police say they were called to a shooting outside in the area of 151 6th avenue around 1130pm for calls of a shooting.
+CAPITAL REGION, N.Y.
+(NEWS10) — Capital region violence erupting Saturday night.
+We start in Troy where police say they were called to a shooting outside in the area of 151 6th avenue around 11:30 p.m. for calls of a shooting.

 Once on scene police found a 14-year-old suffering from several gunshot wounds.
 Police and emergency services providing lifesaving medical attention at the scene.
 The boy was transferred to an area hospital where he died.